GoosiferIO/ZooBerry-Docs/docs/zt1/reference/emu/api/entitytypes.md

 ## Description of Entity Types

 The game has generalized descriptions of entities which it calls "entity types".
 You can think of them as blueprints for the game's major objects, such as animals, guests, staff, and scenery.
-Generally speaking, any functions that operate on an entity function can be mapped to the configuration most Zoo Tycoon 1 modders are familiar with.
+Generally speaking, any functions that operate on an entity type function can be mapped to the configuration most Zoo Tycoon 1 modders are familiar with.
 When we change `cSelectable` to `1`, we are changing the `cSelectable` property of the entity type.

-Note however that entity types are built on several levels of inheritance, and the entity type's behabior is determined by the properties of its parent entity types.
+Note however that entity types are built on several levels of inheritance, and the entity type's behavior is determined by the properties of its parent entity types.
 For example, all functions available to the core entity type `BFEntityType` are also available to all of its children objects and their children, but not the other way around.
 This means that if you want to operate on a specific entity type, you need to make sure that the function you are calling is available to that entity type or else it will not work and may cause undefined behavior.

 To make sense of this reference section, please refer to the following graph of inheritence as you read through the documentation: